 - To apply the above learning to one's own institution - through closely-coached project work aimed at stress testing each participating team's current plans, revising them as needed, and developing specific strategic initiatives to achieve these.

-- For individual team members, to share ideas and experience with others with parallel responsibilities from other participating teams (Deans/ Directors; Associate Deans/VPs for Teaching; Associate Deans/VPs for Research; Heads of Finance/ Administration; etc).
+- For individual team members, to share ideas and experience with others with parallel responsibilities from other participating teams (deans/directors; associate deans/VPs for teaching; associate deans/VPs for tesearch; heads of finance/administration; etc).

-Leading the Way is a three-day workshop, with a follow-up Skype session two months later.
+Leading the Way is a three-day strategic retreat with a follow-up Skype session two months later.

 - Each participating team should submit, at least one month ahead of the workshop, a 3-5 page overview of their operating environment/markets; their mission, vision and strategy; and their perceived key challenges.
 Guidelines for these submissions will be distributed by the faculty well in advance of the workshop.
 Each team should also review the internet sites of other participating teams and be ready to make comments.

-- A progressive series of Master Classes (ten in all) by highly experienced faculty coaches act as "stress tests" to provoke rethinking, refinement, elaboration, or in some cases, complete redrafting of these original submissions.
+- A progressive series of master classes by highly experienced faculty coaches act as "stress tests" to provoke rethinking, refinement, elaboration, or in some cases, complete redrafting of these original submissions.

-- The three days wind up with a final eleventh Master Class dedicated to formulating and implementing 2-3 high priority "strategic change initiatives", the focus of the "homework" which will precede a 1/2 day Skype session for all teams two months after the workshop itself.
+- The three days wind up with a final master class dedicated to formulating and implementing 2-3 high-priority "strategic change initiatives", the focus of the "homework" which will precede a half-day Skype session for all teams two months after the workshop itself.

-Participating teams may vary in number from 4-6 members.
-The Dean/Director/President must always be included as a leadership team member.
+Participating teams may vary in number from 4 to 6 members.
+The dean/director/president must always be included as a leadership team member.

-Depending on the team size, fees for CEEMAN members will be as follows:
+Depending on the team size, fees for CEEMAN members are as follows: